 Our media partner for this program is .

-Gary Marcus, NYU scientist and bestselling author, has been described by the New York Times as “one of the country’s best known cognitive psychologists”.
-He is the author of four books, including Kluge, The Algebraic Mind, and the New York Times Bestseller, Guitar Zero.
-His next book, The Future of the Brain: Essays By The World’s Leading Neuroscientists will be published in October, Marcus frequently blogs on science and artificial intelligence for The New Yorker.
+Gary Marcus, described by the New York Times as “one of the country’s best-known cognitive psychologists,” has published numerous articles on language, evolution, computation, and cognitive development, in leading scientific journals.
+He’s the author of four books, including Kluge, The Algebraic Mind, and the New York Times bestseller Guitar Zero.
+He writes frequently for The Times, The New Yorker, and The Wall Street Journal.
+His latest book, The Future of the Brain: Essays by the World’s Leading Neuroscientists, co-edited with Jeremy Freeman, features Nobel laureates May-Britt and Edvard Moser.

 Philip Rubin is the principal assistant director for science at the Office of Science and Technology Policy (OSTP) in the Executive Office of the President of the United States, where he also leads the White House Neuroscience Initiative.
 He is on leave as the CEO of Haskins Laboratories in New Haven, Conn., where he remains as a Senior Scientist, and is also a professor adjunct in the department of surgery at Yale School of Medicine and a Fellow of Yale’s Trumbull College.
 Rubin is a cognitive scientist, technologist, and science administrator who for many years has been involved with issues of science advocacy, education, funding, and policy.
 His research spans a number of disciplines, combining computational, engineering, linguistic, physiological, and psychological approaches to study embodied cognition, most particularly the biological bases of speech and language.
 He is best known for his work on articulatory synthesis (computational modeling of the physiology and acoustics of speech production), speech perception, sine wave synthesis, signal processing, perceptual organization, and theoretical approaches and modeling of complex temporal events.